Lina Inverse: Lina Inverse

-At the beginning of the main series, Lina meets a swordsman named Gourry Gabriev and a chimera boy named Zelgadis Greywords.
-Lina encounters and destroys a part of Shabranigdo with her ultimate Giga Slave spell, which draws power from the Lord of Nightmares, the highest deity of the Slayers universe, but has no plans to ever use it again after almost ending the world.
-She befriends a princess named Amelia Wil Tesla Seyruun and the priestess Sylphiel Nels Lahda.
-She later meets a mysterious priest Xellos and gets caught between Chaos Dragon Gaav and Hellmaster Phibrizzo.
-In the anime-exclusive series Slayers Try, Lina is recruited by the dragoness Filia Ul Copt to save the world.
-In Slayers Revolution, Lina gets arrested on false pretense which later comes leading her on a journey against another incarnation of the Demon Beast Zannafar.
-She also meets an odd little creature named Pokota, who too has the ability to use the Dragon Slave.
+At the beginning of the main series, Lina encounters the swordsman Gourry Gabriev and the chimera warrior Zelgadis Greywords.
+When forced to fight a reincarnated fragment of Shabranigdo, Lina invokes the Giga Slave — a spell drawing power directly from the Lord of Nightmares, the supreme deity of the Slayers universe — destroying the Demon King, though she vows never to cast it again after realizing its potential to erase existence. the highest deity of the Slayers universe, but has no plans to ever use it again after almost ending the world.
+She later befriends Princess Amelia Wil Tesla Seyruun and the priestess Sylphiel Nels Lahda.
+As her journey progresses, she is manipulated by the enigmatic priest Xellos into the conflict between the Mazoku Lords Chaos Dragon Garv and Hellmaster Phibrizzo.
+Later in the light novels, Lina teams up with the mercenary duo Luke and Milina, eventually confronting Mazoku Lord Dynast Grausherra and uncovering his conspiratorial schemes.
+In the anime continuity, which branches off into original storylines, Lina is recruited by the dragoness Filia Ul Copt to prevent the awakening of Dark Star in Slayers Try.
+In Slayers Revolution and Evolution-R, she is arrested under false charges, leading to an adventure involving the synthetic creature Pokota — who can also cast the Dragon Slave — and a second confrontation with the legendary Demon Beast Zannafar.